How far can a rumor travel without shortcuts?

-As proved by \cite{EAP}, this system undergoes a transition between two distinct regimes: localization and propagation.
-In the localization regime, the final number of stiflers is at most logarithmic in the population size, while in the propagation regime, the final number of stiflers grows algebraically with the population size.
-This transition occurs at a finite value of the network parameter $c$.
-In that model, $c$ represents the mean number of nodes connected to a given node via shortcut edges.
-Note that the results cited emphasize the importance of incorporating shortcuts to optimize the dissemination process in both small-world networks.
-We adopt a complementary approach by examining the rumor process exclusively within the context of the ring lattice.
-Our purpose is to find the optimal value of $k$ as a function of $n$, with the aim of maximizing the dissemination of the rumor.
-We will show that even in the absence of shortcuts, the model can exhibit a behavior with regard to the proportion of nodes reached by the information, which is analogous to that observed in homogeneously mixed populations.
+As proven by \cite{EAP}, this system undergoes a transition between two distinct regimes: localization and propagation.
+In the localization regime, the final number of stiflers is at most logarithmic in the population size, whereas in the propagation regime, the final number of stiflers grows algebraically with the population size.
+This transition occurs at a finite value of network parameter $c$.
+In this model, $c$ represents the mean number of nodes connected to a given node through shortcut edges.